ShwanMario/Xiongjie-Chen.github.io/README.md

 # Research interests

 I am interested in generative models such as VAE and Generative Adversarial Network (GAN), and combining them with the normalizing flow and optimal transport theory.
 I recently worked on [generalizing sliced wasserstein distance](http://papers.nips.cc/paper/8319-generalized-sliced-wasserstein-distances) by selecting the form of radon transform.
-[See my on-going project here](https://github.com/ShwanMario/max_sliced_wasserstein_distance).
+[See this ongoing project here](https://github.com/ShwanMario/max_sliced_wasserstein_distance).

 # Header 1
 ## Header 2